 Plan formularies and tier placement

-What to check during Annual Enrollment Period
+What to check during the Annual Enrollment Period

 For Georgia beneficiaries comparing plans during the October 15 to December 7 Annual Enrollment Period: